 The public sector operates in an environment driven by data.
 From education and healthcare to utilities and defence, data is now as integral to the success of public services as the teams and physical infrastructures through which they are deployed.
 This makes them key targets for cybercriminals looking to steal personal information, research data and intellectual property.
-Moreover, they are on a high target for DDoS attacks.
+Moreover, they are on a high target for DDoS public sector attacks.

 Top 5 cybersecurity faced by public sector companies in 2021

 Ransomware is one of the most intractable and common threats facing the public sector.
 Incidents of ransomware attacks are continuing to rise.
 Ransom demands are increasing exponentially.
 We have seen ransom demands of more than $40 million already this year.